-Eligible grant recipients are a state or political subdivision of a state, a metropolitan planning organization, a unit of local government, a special purpose district or public authority with a transportation function (including a port authority), an Indian tribe or a territory of the United States.
-Entities owned by eligible grant recipients are also eligible for the award.
+Eligible grant recipients are a state or political subdivision of a state, a metropolitan planning organization, a unit of local government, a special purpose district or public authority with a transportation function (including a port authority), an Indian tribe or a territory of the United States.141 Entities owned by eligible grant recipients are also eligible for the award.142

-138. Grants for propane infrastructure are limited to medium-duty and heavy-duty applications. $See\ H.R.\ 3684.$
+^{138.} Grants for propane infrastructure are limited to medium-duty and heavy-duty applications.
+See H.R.
+3684.

-139. Any affected Indian tribes are consulted before the area is decided.
+^{139.} Any affected Indian tribes are consulted before the area is decided.
 See id.

-Under this grant program, grant recipients may enter into a cost-sharing agreement with the private entities that were contracted to acquire and install infrastructure.
-This agreement requires that the private entity give the grant recipient part of the revenue generated by the infrastructure.
-This revenue may only be used to install and operate eligible the private entities that the private entities the private entities that the private entities the private entities that the private entities the private entities the private entities the private entities that the private entities the private entitle entities the private entitle entities the private entitle entities the private entities the private entitle entitle entitle entities the private entities the private entitle
+Under this grant program, grant recipients may enter into a cost-sharing agreement with the private entities143 that were contracted to acquire and install infrastructure.
+This agreement requires that the private entity give the grant recipient part of the revenue generated by the infrastructure.144 This revenue may only be used to install and operate eligible145 vehicle infrastructure.